1uiscalderon/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Loops, conditions and parsing manual
+Manual Loops, conditions and parsing